wcmckee/writersdenhamilton/stories/index.rst

 Welcome to WritersDenHamilton.
 A group of Hamilton, New Zealand based writers that meet to discuss writing.

-Meetings take place fortnightly at the Central Place Library (floor two) from 5:30pm till 7:30pm on floor two.
-The group also meets at Chartwell library on the alternative week - Thursday from 5:30 till 7:30pm.
+Meetings are fortnightly at the Central Place Library from 5:30pm until 7:30pm on floor two in the KG room.
+The group also meets at Chartwell library on the alternative week - Thursday again from 5:30pm until 7:30pm.